Three Minute Thesis competition

 - The People’s Choice will receive an Apple iPad Air.

 - All RMIT finalists will receive a $100 book voucher.

-The RMIT 3MT Final was held on 26 August 2016 with a very strong field of candidates from across the University showcasing their research.
+The previous RMIT 3MT Final was held on 24 August 2017 with a very strong field of candidates from across the University showcasing their research.
 The participants had first competed in school and college finals.

 The winners were:

-- Tina Popa, Graduate School of Business and Law (RMIT winner and People’s Choice Award recipient)
+- Jozica Kutin, College of Business (RMIT winner and People’s Choice Award recipient)

-As the RMIT winner, Tina represented RMIT at the 2016 Asia-Pacific 3MT Final in Brisbane.
+As the RMIT winner, Jozica represented RMIT at the 2017 Asia-Pacific 3MT Final in Brisbane.